MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 The object also stores a maximum load factor, which specifies the maximum desired average number of elements per bucket.
 If inserting an element causes [`unordered_map::load_factor`](#load_factor)`()` to exceed the maximum load factor, the container increases the number of buckets and rebuilds the hash table as needed.

 The actual order of elements in the controlled sequence depends on the hash function, the comparison function, the order of insertion, the maximum load factor, and the current number of buckets.
-You cannot in general predict the order of elements in the controlled sequence.
+You can't in general predict the order of elements in the controlled sequence.
 You can always be assured, however, that any subset of elements that have equivalent ordering are adjacent in the controlled sequence.

 The object allocates and frees storage for the sequence it controls through a stored allocator object of type [`unordered_map::allocator_type`](#allocator_type).
 Such an allocator object must have the same external interface as an object of type `allocator`.
-Note that the stored allocator object is not copied when the container object is assigned.
+The stored allocator object isn't copied when the container object is assigned.

 ## Requirements